Gilbreath History, Family Crest & Coats of Arms

 Early History of the Gilbreath family

-Another 236 words (17 lines of text) covering the year 1594 is included under the topic Early Gilbreath History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gilbreath research.
+Another 156 words (11 lines of text) covering the years 1594, 1543, 1528, 1528 and are included under the topic Early Gilbreath History in all our PDF Extended History products and printed products wherever possible.

 Gilbreath Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Gilbreath has been spelled Galbraith, Galbreath, Galbreith, Galbreth, Galbrith, Galberth and many more.